neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

 ## Overview

-Sparse Transfer is quite similiar to the typical downstream NLP training, where we fine-tune a checkpoint pretrained on a large dataset like Wikipedia BookCorpus onto a smaller downstream dataset and task.
+Sparse Transfer is quite similiar to the typical NLP transfer learning, where we fine-tune a checkpoint pretrained on a large dataset like Wikipedia BookCorpus onto a smaller downstream dataset and task.
 However, with Sparse Transfer Learning, we simply start the fine-tuning process from a pre-sparsified model and maintain sparsity while the training process occurs.

-[SparseZoo](https://sparsezoo.neuralmagic.com/?domain=nlp&sub_domain=masked_language_modeling&page=1) contains pre-sparsified checkpoints of common NLP models like BERT-base, BERT-large, and RoBERTa, which can be used as the starting checkpoints for the training process.
+[SparseZoo](https://sparsezoo.neuralmagic.com/?domain=nlp&sub_domain=masked_language_modeling&page=1), Neural Magic's open-source Model Zoo, contains pre-sparsified checkpoints of common NLP models like BERT-base, BERT-large, and RoBERTa.
+These models can be used as the starting checkpoint for the sparse transfer learning workflow.

 ## Installation